Loja, Granada: 19th century

 The town was the centre of the Loja uprising in 1861, led by local Rafael Pérez del Álamo, that was quickly suppressed.

 Transport

 In the 1870s a railway line was laid linking Bobadilla and Granada.
-The line has been adapted to enable high-speed AVE trains to reach Granada, but the route still prevents them from running at full speed.
+The line has been adapted to enable high-speed AVE trains to reach Granada, but the nature of the route still prevents them from running at full speed.
 As at 2025 a new high-speed route through Loja is being built.
 This new track (the variante de Loja) will improve journey times between Madrid and Granada as well as forming a component of the "Mediterranean Corridor" route between Antequera and Almería.

 Main sights

 The town's Islamic heritage is still evident in the quarter of the Alcazaba, a Moorish fortress of which most of the walls and towers remain.